 Rotary Club of Crook County Scholarship FAQs

-- $225,000 raised and given in high school scholarship since we started this fundraiser in 1996
+- $243,000 raised and awarded to high school scholarship recipients since we started this fundraiser in 1996

-- $17,000 in scholarships were given out in 2017 to graduates of Crook County High School
+- $18,000 in scholarships awarded in 2018 to graduates of Crook County High School

 Use the secure Paypal button to the right to participate in Crook County Rotary’s efforts to educate our future leaders.

-Deadline for applications is the last Friday in April.
+Deadline for 2019 applications is April 26.
 The application process requires students to have a minimum GPA of 2.75 (or show successful grade improvement during high school) and to submit a timely, accurate and complete application packet.

 Kara Merrill -Attending Willamette University, Kara is majoring in Economics and has been accepted to the 3-2 BA/MBA program.
 This five-year program will allow her to finish her Bachelor’s degree while simultaneously beginning her Master’s degree in Business Administration.